-In addition, if a customer becomes eligible for benefits under Medicare after enrolling in coverage through HBE, the customer may maintain coverage in the QHP but in most instances, are no longer eligible for APTC or CSRs.
+If a customer becomes eligible for benefits under Medicare after enrolling in coverage through HBE, the customer may maintain coverage in the QHP but in most instances is no longer eligible for APTC or CSRs.
 Medicare Part A and Part C are considered MEC.
 Some forms of Medicare coverage (e.g. Medicare Part B only and Part D only) are not considered MEC.